chinapandaman/PyPDFForm/docs/fill.md

 PyPDFForm uses a single depth, non-nested dictionary to fill a PDF form.
 As a result of this process, the filled PDF form will be flattened and no longer editable.
-This is to prevent future encoding issues, especially when multiple PDF forms with overlaps on widget names are combined together.
+This is to prevent future encoding issues, especially when multiple PDF forms with overlaps on widget names are combined.

 ## Fill text field and checkbox widgets